-Besides this, here’s a few other benefits of lactic acid on the skin:
+Besides this, here are a few other benefits of lactic acid on the skin:

 What Percentage Of Lactic Acid Is Most Effective?

-Additionally, lactic acid like all other exfoliating acids work best at a lower pH and the optimal pH level for an effective lactic acid treatment should be anywhere around 3.5-4.0.
+Additionally, lactic acid like all other exfoliating acids works best at a lower pH and the optimal pH level for an effective lactic acid treatment should be anywhere around 3.5-4.0.